 The species of the bat is also vital to identify: if the bat is a lesser or greater horseshoe.
 These species have very special requirements for housing and handling.
 They cannot crawl around like other bats, so the bat carer may have to take the bat to another bat carer with more experience.
 Horseshoe bats also have certain requirements, as they are such a sensitive species – not many horseshoe bats survive captivity.

-It is also important to know the species for feeding purposes: barbastelle bats have tiny weak mouths; they cannot eat mealworms as easily as other species of bats, so will need wax worms or tiny mealworms to be hand-fed to them.
+It is also important to know the species for feeding purposes.
+For example, barbastelle bats have tiny weak mouths and therefore they cannot eat mealworms as easily as other species of bats, so will need wax worms or tiny mealworms to be hand-fed to them.

-Noctule and serotine species will also ‘strike’ when they are hand fed, it is important to be aware of this, as they can accidently bite the handler or become attached to the glove!
+Noctule and serotine species will also ‘strike’ when they are hand fed.
+It is important to be aware of this, as they can accidentally bite the handler or become attached to the glove!

 Rehydration and medication

 Once the bat has been assessed, it is given rehydration fluid using a syringe.
-The public are usually advised to put water in a container (with airholes) for the bat, but often the bat is too distressed to drink it.
-Feeding the bat when it comes in is also vital; sometimes an individual will be too weak to munch through a mealworm, so it is important that you kill the mealworm and feed the bat the guts so that the bat can get the nutrition it needs.
-This is not a very nice job, but is necessary when considering that the life of the bat could be in the balance.
+The public is usually advised to put water in a container (which has air holes) for the bat, but often the bat is too distressed to drink it.
+Feeding the bat when it comes into care is also vital; sometimes an individual will be too weak to munch through a mealworm, so it is important that you kill the mealworm and feed the bat the guts so that the bat can get the nutrition it needs.
+This is not a very nice job but is necessary when considering that the life of the bat could be in the balance.

 If the bat is injured, Metacam and Baytril or Synulox/Clavamox will be given to it – the smallest amount possible, less than a drop.
-Both these medicines are used on cats and dogs and, as bats are mammals too, it works in exactly the same way.
-The medicines are used to combat pain from injures and reduce the swelling.
+Both these medicines are used on cats and dogs, and as bats are mammals too, it works in exactly the same way.
+The medicines are used to combat pain from injuries and reduce the swelling.
 This will be given to the individual bat twice a day until the injury starts to heal.